flopp999/NIBEmyUplink-Domoticz/README.md

 Copy the link below and open it in your browser
 "https://api.myuplink.com/oauth/authorize?response_type=code&client_id=yyyyyy&scope=READSYSTEM WRITESYSTEM offline_access&redirect_uri=http://validurl.local:1234&state=x"
 Before open the link change yyyyyy to your Identifier, NOT YOUR SYSTEM ID!!!
-Also change redirect_url to your own Callbrack URL
+Also change redirect_uri to your own Callback URL
 Then it will ask you to login and accept.
 When this is done the address bar will look something like below
 "h<span>ttps://a<span>pi.my<span>uplink.com/?code=ndfhj3u38ufhswhnerjqa5zEyN-RmBgkTCc&state=x"